sbsiamsb/hacktoberfest2021-1/README.md

  - Put all *your* code in a folder (with appropriate name) And don't edit any other files.
  - Your code should only ADD/Delete/Update your own files which is in a folder and nothing else.
- - Any personal code/Public projects can be used until I can understand it, It will be merged.
+ - Any personal code/Public projects can be used until we can understand it, It will be merged.
  - You have to submit 4 PRs to be qualified for the swag.

 ### How to start